LukasKri/Flex-Panels-Vanilla-JS/README.md

   * Targeting nodes and its properties and methods
   * Using events for dynamic changes

-* CSS transitions and transform properties.
+* CSS transitions and transform property.

 ## Status
 Project is: _finished_.